 - If you are out at a social gathering or are having a late dinner with friends, excuse yourself before it gets too late.

-- If it's a weekend, don't stray too much from your normal bedtime.
+- If it's a weekend or a holiday, don't stray too much from your normal bedtime.

 Who cares what everyone else thinks.
 It’s your body and your fatigue that you have to deal with.